Category:

 What is Contract Automation?

 Contract automation isn’t one fixed process.
 Rather, it’s more of an umbrella term.
 There’s no single way to do it, and that’s kind of the point.
-It just means using software to take over the parts of contract work that slow you down.
-How you set it up depends on what you need.
+It simply means using software to take over the parts of contract work that slow you down.

 The Tech Behind Contract Automation